Why Dietitians Don't Freak Out About the Unicorn Frappuccino (or Churros, Pumpkin Spice Lattes, etc.)

 Let's meet, shall we?

 I'm Megan McNamee MPH, RDN, a Registered Dietitian Nutritionist who lives in Scottsdale, Arizona.
 I do most of the social media and website work for Feeding Littles, although much of the content comes from Judy!
-I have two daughters (Hannah, 4 and Mia, 1) and am married to my college sweetheart Greg.
+I have two daughters (Hannah, 4 and Mia, 1 at the time of this post) and am married to my college sweetheart Greg.
 (Greg helps us with some of our social media as well!)
 My 10 year old dogs Waldo and Wanda are hilarious and completely insane!
 I work part=time, mostly from home, and maintain about 7 different jobs working in various capacities with Babymoon Inn, Modern Milk, Wellspring Integrated Therapies, Rebarre Studio (as a barre instructor), Silverleaf Golf Club, and as a Certified LEAP Therapist helping clients with food sensitivities.
 I like taking barre and HIIT classes, eating good food (especially if it contains avocados), and binge watching Netflix shows after my kids go to sleep!